Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Strong ill-posedness of 3D incompressible Euler equations with swirl

 for some stream-function $\wt \psi^\aa$ where we recall that $\nabla_{(r,z)}^\perp = (-\de_z, \de_r)^T$.
 The identity $\omega_\theta^\aa=\de_zu_r^\aa-\de_ru_z^\aa$ motivates the introduction of the \emph{potential vorticity}

 such that

 The potential vorticity then satisfies the transport equation with source term below

 where the right-hand side accounts for the \emph{swirl}.
-The velocity field $(u_r^\aa,u_z^\aa)$ is uniquely determined by the potential vorticity $r^{-1}\omega_{\theta}^\aa$ through the elliptic problem \eqref{eq:elliptic3d1}, while the swirl component $u_\theta^\aa$ of the velocity field satisfies
+The velocity field $(u_r^\aa,u_z^\aa)$ is uniquely determined by the potential vorticity $r^{-1}\omega_{\theta}^\aa$ through the elliptic problem \eqref{eq:elliptic3D1}, enforcing that $\wt \psi^\aa$ vanishes quadratically on $r=0$ (see \cite[Section 2]{tarek1} for details).
+The swirl component $u_\theta^\aa$ of the velocity field satisfies

 and furthermore exploiting the regularity properties of the solutions \cite{kato72, constantin, bertozzi} under consideration gives